barisaydogdu/SignalR-WebChat-Application/README.md

 # Key Features:

- Real-time chat functionality powered by SignalR.
+- Real-time chat functionality powered by SignalR.
- Group chat rooms for seamless communication.
+- Group chat rooms for seamless communication.
- User authentication and authorization.
+- User authentication and authorization.
- User-friendly interface with an intuitive design.
+- User-friendly interface with an intuitive design.
-Get Started:
+**Get Started**:
 To get started with this project, follow these steps:

 1-Clone the repository to your local machine.